xzhangfordham/CISTutorials/remoteLoginMobaXtermWindows.md

 ### Step 1:
 If you haven’t installed MobaXterm, please follow the [How to: install MobaXterm](installMobaXTermWindows.md) to install this program on your computer.
 You will need an account to access the remote server (**storm.cis.fordham.edu** for RH classes, **erdos.dsm.fordham.edu** for LC classes).
 Please speak with your instructor if you don’t have one, or have forgotten your account ID or password.

-In the following examples, I be using my account information, "cking74@storm.cis.fordham.edu" and the password “mypass”.
+In the following examples, we will be using the account username, "cking74@storm.cis.fordham.edu" and the password, “mypass”.
 Remember that when you see this, you should replace it with your own details.

 ### Step 2:
 First ensure that you are connected to the internet, then double click on the MobaXterm icon to start the program.
 The following window will appear: